endless-sky/endless-sky-wiki/BuildInstructions.md

 Most of the current development work is done on Ubuntu Linux.
 Building the code on any Linux variant should be relatively straightforward.
-Building it on Windows or Mac OS X is more complicated, and these instructions for those operating systems are incomplete.
+Building it on Windows or Mac OS X is a bit more complicated.

 You can get a copy of the code either using "git clone," or using the download link.
 How you build it will then depend on your operating system: